Nitesh058Raj/sharepoint-powershell-pnp/README.md

 ## Introduction

 This github repo contains PowerShell scripts related to SharePoint.
-Please see the module files (*.psm1) they have examples for 'how to use'.
+Please see the module files (*.psm1) in Modules folder, they have examples for 'how to use'.

 ## Usage